PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 And finally like terms in the obtained products are grouped together, removing all identities:
 `qml.sum(qml.prod(qml.PauliX(0), qml.RX(2, 0)), qml.RX(1, 0))`

-As mentioned earlier, we can also simplify QNode objects:
+As mentioned earlier we can also simplify QNode objects to, for example, group rotation gates:

 .. code-block:: python